Is pltf production-ready?

 Where do I start?

-Clone the repo and use the samples: example/env.yaml and example/service.yaml.
+Clone the repo and use the sample example/e2e.yaml, or follow the Getting Started guide for a service spec.
 Run pltf preview then pltf terraform plan --env prod to see the rendered code and plan.